 Muscle Stiffness and Rate of Torque Development during Sprint Cycling.
 Med.
 Sci.
 Sports Exerc., Vol. 42, No. 7, pp. 1324-1332, 2010.
 Purpose: Crank torque (CT) application and rat

-Watsford, ML, Murphy, AJ, McLachlan, KA, Bryant, A, Cameron, M, Crossley, KM & Makdissi, M 2010, 'A prospective study of the relationship between lower body stiffness and hamstring injury in professional Australian Rules footballers', American Journal of Sports Medicine, vol. 38, no. 10, pp. 2058-2064.View/Download from: UTS OPUS or Publisher's site
+Watsford, ML, Murphy, AJ, McLachlan, KA, Bryant, A, Cameron, M, Crossley, KM & Makdissi, M 2010, 'A prospective study of the relationship between lower body stiffness and hamstring injury in professional Australian Rules footballers', American Journal of Sports Medicine, vol. 38, no. 10, pp. 2058-2064.View/Download from: Publisher's site

 Background: Hamstring strains remain one of the most prevalent injuries in Australian Rules football.
 The authors prospectively examined the relationship between musculotendinous stiffness of the hamstring and leg stiffness with hamstring injury in profe

-Rees, SS, Murphy, AJ & Watsford, ML 2009, 'Effects of whole body vibration on postural steadiness in an older population', Journal of Science and Medicine in Sport, vol. 12, no. 4, pp. 440-444.View/Download from: UTS OPUS or Publisher's site
+Rees, SS, Murphy, AJ & Watsford, ML 2009, 'Effects of whole body vibration on postural steadiness in an older population', Journal of Science and Medicine in Sport, vol. 12, no. 4, pp. 440-444.View/Download from: Publisher's site

 The aim of this study was to investigate the effects of vibration exercise on postural steadiness performance in a healthy, older population.
 Forty-three healthy, older participants (23 men and 20 women, aged 73.5 +/- 4.5 yr) were randomly assigned to either a vibration group (VIB), an exercise without vibration group (EX) or a control group (CONT).
 The VIB and EX groups undertook static and dynamic bodyweight exercises three times per week for eight weeks.
 Static balance was assessed using a one-legged postural steadiness (OLPS) test.
 This test was performed prior to and immediately after the training period.
 OLPS improved significantly for the VIB intervention after eight weeks training (p < 0.05) compared to the EX and CONT groups.
 The improvements in OLPS were significantly affected by the baseline values, with the largest changes evident for VIB participants with a poorer initial score (p<0.01).
 Vibration exercise can contribute to improved static one-legged balance in a healthy, older population.
 As improvements in OLPS were related to baseline values, vibration exercise as an intervention would appear to serve the most benefit for those that exhibit diminished postural control.

-Whitty, AG, Murphy, AJ, Coutts, AJ & Watsford, ML 2009, 'Factors associated with the selection of the freely chosen cadence in non-cyclists', European Journal Of Applied Physiology, vol. 106, no. 5, pp. 705-712.View/Download from: UTS OPUS or Publisher's site
+Whitty, AG, Murphy, AJ, Coutts, AJ & Watsford, ML 2009, 'Factors associated with the selection of the freely chosen cadence in non-cyclists', European Journal Of Applied Physiology, vol. 106, no. 5, pp. 705-712.View/Download from: Publisher's site

 The purpose of this study was to examine both the freely chosen cadence (FCC) and the physical variables associated with cadence selection in non-cyclists.
 Eighteen participants pedalled at 40, 50, and 60% of their maximal power output (determined by a maximal oxygen uptake test, W (max)), whilst cadence (50, 65, 80, 95, 110 rpm, and FCC) was manipulated.
 Gross efficiency, was used to analyse the most economical cadence whilst central and peripheral ratings of perceived exertion (RPE) were used to measure the most comfortable cadence and the cadence whereby muscle strain was minimised.
 Peak (T (peak)), mean crank torque (T (mean)) and the crank torque profile were analysed at 150 and 200 W at cadences of 50, 65, 80, 95, and 110 rpm in order to determine the mechanical load.
 FCC was found to be approximately 80 rpm at all workloads and was significantly higher than the most economical cadence (50 rpm).
 At 60% W (max), RPE peripheral was minimised at 80 rpm which coincided with the FCC.
 Both T (peak) and T (mean) decreased as cadence increased and, conversely, increased as power output increased.
 An analysis of the crank torque profile showed that the crank angle at both the top (DPtop) and the bottom (DPbot) dead point of the crank cycle at 80 rpm occurred later in the cycling revolution when compared to 50 rpm.
 The findings suggested that the FCC in non-cyclists was more closely related to variables that minimise muscle strain and mechanical load than those associated with minimising metabolic economy.